decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-12-27-set-replication.md

     client waits for n-f responses and takes the union
 ```

 Writing a value is just running a single locked broadcast.
 Reading all values is just reading all the lock certificates.

+### Complexity

-Note that both Write and Read take constant rounds and work in asynchrony!
+Observe: both Write and Read protocols take constant rounds and work in asynchrony.
+Each such operation can have a linear message complexity.

 ### Analysis

 Recall that Locked Broadcast produces a *delivery-certificate*, such that $n-2f$ honest parties received a *lock-certificate* for this value, and no other value can have a *lock-certificate*.
 Moreover, the value in the certificate has *External-Validity*.

-The analysis follows directly from the locked broadcast properties: Termination for Write operation follows from the termination of locked broadcast for non-faulty client.
-Termination for Read operation from waiting for just $n-f$ parties.
+The analysis follows directly from the locked broadcast properties: Termination for a write operation of a non-faulty client follows from the termination of locked broadcast for a non-faulty client.
+Termination for read operation from waiting for just $n-f$ parties.
 Validity follows from the fact that write requests are validated and signed by the client.

-Finally, Correctness follows from the *Unique-Lock-Availability* property and from quorum intersection of any Read operation.
+Finally, Correctness follows from the *Unique-Lock-Availability* property of locked broadcast and from quorum intersection of any read operation with that set of $f+1$ non-faulty parties.

 ### From set replication to UTXO replication.